Thomas J. Murphy Jr.: Post-political life

 Since leaving City Hall, Murphy and his wife continue to live in their self-restored, 150-year-old farmhouse in North Side of Pittsburgh, where they raised their two daughters, Shannon and Molly, and their son, T.J.
 He has one grandson, Wyatt Murphy.

-Murphy now serves as a city management consultant with the Urban Land Institute.
+From 2006 to 2023 Murphy served as the Senior Resident Fellow for Urban Development at the Urban Land Institute (ULI).
+He participated and chaired more that 60 Advisory Services panels in locations as diverse as Singapore, Ireland, Germany, China, the Philippines and more than 50 cities and communities around the United States.
+Murphy is now a principal with Urban Development Advisors LLC, providing expert advice to communities to help them understand what drives real estate investment, sustainable land use practices, economic development and ensures long-lasting community commitment.